 - Partnership agreements and business structures

 - Partnership tax planning

 Del Canto Chambers team uniquely understand the legal and tax complexities of partnerships, and can advise on the commercial and strategic issues involved.

 Our number one priority is our clients’ individual needs.
 We will collaborate with you to meet your goals and build a partnership structure that meets each parties’ specific needs.
-We work with you to anticipate potential areas of commercial conflict and develop practical and appropriate mechanisms to resolve disputes.
 Contact us to find out how we can help.